 If Then Space heating/cooling=Off, and Outdoor ambient temperature drops below 6°C The unit will supply leaving water to the heat emitters to heat up the room again, and the temperature setpoint of the leaving water will be lowered.
 Space heating/cooling=On, and Operation mode=Heating, and The external room thermostat is "Thermo OFF", and Outdoor temperature drops below 6°C The unit will supply leaving water to the heat emitters to heat up the room again, and the temperature setpoint of the leaving water will be lowered.

+If Then

-Space heating/cooling=On, andOperation mode=Cooling There is no room frost protection.
+• Space heating/cooling=On, and There is no room frost protection.

+Operation mode=Cooling